rsabhilash/xvcd/README.md

 define it, then the code is skipped.

-INSTALLATION:
+## Installation

-Need both libusb and libftdi libraries.
-See individual Make_xxx.sh shell script files with extensive comments on how to install/build libusb and libftdi for this build.
+Need both libusb and libftdi1 libraries.
+See individual README_xxx.txt files with extensive comments on how to install/build libusb and libftdi for this build.

-Have fun!
+*Have fun!*